 My Promise to You

 I am going to be vulnerable on the internet and I’m going to share messy hair hospital pictures so Google can index them for eternity.
-Because it’s important to me that you feel companionship in this parenting journey.
+Because I see all the lonely moms, and I’m not okay with it.